jstrait/beats/README.markdown

 Local Development
 -----------------

-When developing Beats, first install the required dependencies:
+First, install the required dependencies:

     bundle install

-To run Beats locally, use `bundle exec` and run `bin/beats`, to avoid using any install gem executable.
+To run Beats locally, use `bundle exec` and run `bin/beats`, to avoid using any installed gem executable.
 For example:

     bundle exec bin/beats -v